Mobile apps

 Interrupt testing

 Interrupt testing assesses how the app responds to various interruptions while in use, such as incoming calls, messages, or notifications.
 The essence is to examine whether the app can easily handle these interruptions without crashing, data loss, or other negative consequences.
-A well-tested mobile app should remain stable and resume its functionality once the interruption has passed.
+A well-tested mobile app should remain stable and resume its functionality once the interruption has passed without the need for data loss prevention software.

 Services testing